rhumb-lang/rhi/docs/05_project_structure.md

   # 2. Unsecured Dependency (Development)
   # The "___" indicates the anchor is missing.
+  # The wildcard in the version indicates that this is a new not-yet pinned dependency.
+  # the contract hear should be a match or a more restrictive contract than the one in the book's library resolver.
-  # The IDE will calculate this on the next successful run and update the file.
+  # The IDE will calculate the actual version and the anchor this on the next successful run and update the file.
   graphics: 1.0.- ___

   # 3. Local/Standard (Implicit Trust)